 Moonstone always shows to its best advantage when worn or displayed against black; much like the effect of an opal doublet, a dark background enhances the intensity of other colors within a light-colored translucent or transparent stone.

-The colorplay of moonstone is not always limited to just the blue shades; flashes of yellow, gold, and even aqua may also be present, as can be seen in the two earrings below.
-The pear shaped stones have been cut in the same way but the “internal color scheme” of each is quite different.
+The colorplay of moonstone is not always limited to just the blue shades; flashes of yellow, gold, and even aqua may also be present, as can be seen in these earrings.
+Both pear shaped stones have been cut in the same way but the “internal color scheme” of each is quite different.

 The most sought-after moonstones (nearly transparent and with a decided blue sheen) usually come from Sri Lanka (formerly Ceylon).
 Moonstone is also mined in Myanmar (formerly Burma), South America, Madagascar, and India.
 The earliest commercial mines were located in the Adula mountain range in Switzerland… whence came the name for its characteristic sheen, adularescence.